-A provider must be county certified or state licensed to be City of Madison accredited.
-Accreditation is a higher standard of regulation than licensing or certification.
+A provider must be County Certified or State Licensed to be City of Madison accredited.
+Accreditation is a higher standard of quality than licensing or certification.
 Accredited providers must meet the accreditation standards [pdf].

 If a provider cares for four or more children, state licensing is mandatory.
 The government licensing agency for child care in Wisconsin is the Wisconsin Department of Children and Families.
-The Wisconsin Child Care Improvment Project offers more information about the family child care licensing process.
+The Supporting Families Together Association offers more information about the family child care licensing process.

 4-C offers Dane County certification.
 County-certified providers can care for families of children receiving county funding.